 What would be your advice to professionals and businesses interested in exploring mindfulness in practical terms?

 Try it, start small, and complete the Headspace basics pack by aiming to spend 10 minutes a day on it for 10 days.
 We’ve found in our science that you can benefit from practicing a few times a week, so the focus is on quality and regular practice.
 For organisations, I think leaders and HR teams need to take the lead, share resources, case studies (business leaders/sports teams etc) helping to show people what meditation is/isn’t.
 People shouldn’t be forced to do or try anything, but education and sharing success to let people know what the reality of practice is.
 Accessible role models / advocates on the ground are highly beneficial too.

 What are you doing at Headspace to assist organisations in creating a culture of mindfulness?

 We focus on education to demystify meditation, supporting organisations through webinars / workshops and coaching.
 We also help support organisations in embedding ‘Better Breaks’ for their workforce by encouraging them to take some time in their day to look after their minds.

-As an avid Headspace user, I’ve personally experienced a significant improvement in my focus and most importantly my sleep pattern.
-Once a concept I struggled to build into my daily routine, I now practice meditation religiously - kick starting each day with a 15 minute session first thing in the morning.
-This not only sets me up for the occasional rigours of my job, but also polishes my mindfulness skills which in turn improves my mental health at work.
+People who have used Headspace say they have experienced a significant improvement in their focus and sleep patterns.
+Meditation has traditionally been a concept that people have struggled with, but more and more people are turning to it as a way to kick-start their day.
+Just a 15 minute session first thing in the morning, not only sets you up for work, but also polishes my mindfulness skills which in turn improves my mental health at work.